marxin/texi2rst-generated/sphinx/share/md.rst

     in effect.

   ``Rsc``
-    The the register class of registers that can be used to hold a sibcall call address.
+    The register class of registers that can be used to hold a sibcall call address.
 I.e., a caller-saved register.

   ``Rct``